Kenya - Country Commercial Guide

 Pricing

 Pricing formulas will vary from one product to another based on supply, demand, landed cost, margin expectations, and competitive alternatives.
 Typically, gross margin expectations range between 15-30%, though others believe this to be true of expected net margin.
-Landed product costs are arrived at by applying cost formula and the sum total of: Free on Board (FOB) costs, as per bill of lading; net sea/airfreight charges; insurance; shipping agents fee; port charges; and clearing and forwarding charges - generally up to 0.5% of FOB and land transport costs.
-Kenyan importer preference for price quotations is Cost-Insurance-Freight (CIF) in U.S. dollar to Mombasa or Nairobi rather than FOB at a U.S. port.
+Landed product costs are arrived at by applying cost formula and the total of: Free on Board (FOB) costs, as per bill of lading; net sea/airfreight charges; insurance; shipping agents fee; port charges; and clearing and forwarding charges - generally up to 0.5% of FOB and land transport costs.
+Kenyan importer preference for price quotations is Cost-Insurance-Freight (CIF) in U.S. dollars to Mombasa or Nairobi rather than FOB at a U.S. port.

 Whether quotes are made FOB United States or CIF Kenya, the exchange of title may take place in either location.
 For example, a U.S. exporter may quote CIF Kenya (including the cost of sea freight and insurance in the invoice) but pass title at the U.S. port in exchange for payment at that time.
-This offers several benefits to the U.S. seller: the transaction takes place in the U.S. and under U.S. law; the U.S. company won’t find itself owner of merchandise stranded at the Kenyan port of entry; and the importer of record is the Kenyan counterpart, who is always better positioned to manage local customs formalities.
+This offers several benefits to the U.S. seller: the transaction takes place in the U.S. and under U.S. law; the U.S. company will not find itself owner of merchandise stranded at the Kenyan port of entry; and the importer of record is the Kenyan counterpart, who is always better positioned to manage local customs formalities.

-Kenya remains a price-sensitive market where individuals may compromise on the quality if they can get it a lower price.
-This means that U.S. firms will need to pay attention to the price competitiveness of their products vis a vis existing supplier from the east (e.g., China, India, and parts of the Middle East) who have gained a dominant share in various sectors on lowly priced goods and services.
+Kenya remains a price sensitive market where individuals may compromise on the quality if they can get it a lower price.
+This means that U.S. firms will need to pay attention to the price competitiveness of their products vis a vis existing supplier from the east (e.g., China, India, and parts of the Middle East) who gained a dominant share in various sectors on lowly priced goods and services.

 Sales Service/Customer Support

 U.S. firms exporting products to Kenya should fully train local staff and establish a strong liaison with end-users for continuous equipment performance assessment.
-Manufacturers, in conjunction with a local representative, should provide detailed product information, including set-up and operating instructions.
+Manufacturers, in conjunction with a local representative, should provide detailed product information including set-up and operating instructions.
 Good local availability of spare parts and strong, integrated back-up service is vital.

 Kenyan buyers increasingly demand strong after-sale service and customer support, including warranties, especially for electronics items.
 Buyers increasingly demand guarantees from retailers to ensure that products remain functional.
 After-sales repair, technical service, and customer support is particularly crucial given Kenya’s challenging physical infrastructure environment.
 Products in Kenya often suffer damage from transit, improper installation, and constant power fluctuations.
 Training and support remain an integral part of the sales cycle and provide an added advantage to one supplier over another.